Htet-ThuAung/test/README.md

 # Habit Tracker

-A simple Python-based CLI application for tracking the habits.
+A simple Python-based CLI application for tracking habits.
 The application allows to:
 - Add new habits.
 - View existing habits.
 - Mark habits as completed.